RubenLauwaert/saylor-stock/README.md

 # saylor-stock
-Simple project for fun to gain insight into the US publicly traded stock Microstrategy, founded by the GOAT Michael Saylor
+Project for fun to gain insight into the US publicly traded stock Microstrategy, founded by Michael Saylor.